 - Ground-state calculations

 - Spectroscopic properties

 Copy the necessary pseudopotential files from the Quantum Espresso website.

 You will need the pseudopotential files for the elements you are interested in.
 You can get them from the Quantum Espresso web site at http://www.quantum-espresso.org/pseudo.php.

 Include commands which do the following in your job script

 module load QuantumEspresso

-export PSEUDO_DIR=your-pseudo-directory # for sh setenv PSEUDO_DIR your-pseudo-directory # for csh
+export PSEUDO_DIR=your-pseudo-directory # for bash setenv PSEUDO_DIR your-pseudo-directory # for csh

-- Define $TMP_DIR to be $SCRATCH so Quantum Espresso has a large space to write intermediate files.
+Define $TMP_DIR to be your pylon5 directory so Quantum Espresso has a large space to write intermediate files.

-mpirun -np $PBS_NCPUS $QuantumEspresso/bin/executable < input > output
+mpirun -np $SLURM_NTASKS $QuantumEspresso/bin/executable < input > output